pradeepmacro/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_06_Lab1_Ex2_Password_attack.md

 ### Task 1: Configure and launch a Brute Force attack

-1. Go to the Office 365 Security & Compliance center `https://protection.office.com` and login as **Holly Dickson**.
+1. Go to [Microsoft 365 security center - Attack simulation training](https://security.microsoft.com/attacksimulator) and login as **Holly Dickson**.

 2. Click **Threat management**, and then click **Attack simulator**.